nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Deleting a client : `delete`

-Deletes the specified client from the client list.
+You can delete a specified client from the client list with `delete`.

 Format: `delete INDEX`